Written By: Amjad Ali Rind

 Those who exercise regularly have good health and fitness.
-People attend the gym and join aerobic sessions to shape their body for keeping themselves fit.
+People attend the gym and join aerobic sessions to shape their bodies for keeping themselves fit. it puts a positive effect on the psychological benefits of physical activity.
 Having a charming physique can leave a good impression on others regarding your personality.

 Exercise and Wellness

 People not only exercise to remain physically fit but it also gives them a tremendous sense of wellness.
 Health and wellness go hand in hand.
 People feel more powerful and energetic the whole day, have sharper memories, improve the quality of sleep at night, and feel relaxed and positive in their lives.
 Furthermore, exercising is a powerful medicine for many mental health-related issues.

 Besides the physical benefits of exercise, it also has psychological benefits.
 The psychological benefits of exercise can enhance mental health, and control depression and anxiety.
 The benefits of exercise on mental health are countless.
 Of the many, we will discuss only a few important benefits of physical activity on mental health.

 Exercise is a powerful fighter against Depression and Anxiety